← Back to blog

 BioRender's Copyright Problem: What Researchers Need to Know

-The most significant limitation of BioRender isn't the price—it's the licensing structure, which generated substantial backlash in 2024 and remains a source of tension in 2026.
+The most significant limitation of BioRender isn't the price—it's the licensing structure, which generated substantial backlash in 2024 and remains unresolved in 2026.

 How to Cite BioRender Figures